zero-meta/EasyClangComplete/README.md

 ## Contributing ##
 Contributions are welcome!
 Look at the issue list.
-If there is something you think you can tackle, write about it in that issue and submit a PR.
+If there is something you think you can tackle, write about it in that issue and submit a Pull Request.

+There are two branches:
+- `master`: should be stable and generally following the last release.
+Used for bug fixing.
+- `dev`: used to develop new features.
+Merges with master right before a new release.

 Code style:
 - Line width is `80` characters